United States Foreign Service: Register

-Once an applicant passes the security and medical clearances, as well as the Final Review Panel, they are placed on the register of eligible hires, ranked according to the score that they received in the oral assessment.
-There are factors that can increase a candidate's score, such as foreign language proficiency or Veteran's Preference.
+Once an applicant passes the security and medical clearances, as well as the Final Review Panel, they are placed on the register of eligible hires, ranked according to the score that they received in the oral assessment/FSOA.
+There are factors that can increase a candidate's score, such as foreign language proficiency or veteran's preference.
 Once a candidate is put on the register, they can remain for 18 months.
 If they are not hired from the register within 18 months, their candidacy is terminated.
-Separate registers are maintained for each of the five Generalist career cones as well as the 23 Specialist career tracks.
+Separate registers are maintained for each of the five generalist career cones as well as the 23 specialist career tracks.

-Technically, there are many registers.
-One for each Foreign Service Specialty, and one for each Generalist Cone.
+Technically, there are many registers (one for each Foreign Service specialty and then one for each generalist cone).
 The rank-order competitiveness of the register is only relevant within each candidate's career field.
-Successful candidates from the register will receive offers of employment to join a Foreign Service Class.
-Generalists and Specialists attend separate orientation classes.
+Successful candidates from the register will receive offers of employment to join a Foreign Service class.
+Generalists and specialists attend separate orientation classes.

-Generalist candidates who receive official offers of employment must attend a 6-week training/orientation course known as A-100 at the Foreign Service Institute (FSI) in Arlington, Virginia.
-Specialist orientation at FSI is 3 weeks long.
+Generalist candidates who receive official offers of employment must attend a six-week training/orientation course known as A-100 at the Foreign Service Institute (FSI) in Arlington, Virginia.
+Specialist orientation at FSI is three weeks long.
 Depending upon the specialty, employees will then undergo several months of training before departing for their first assignment.

-All Foreign Service personnel must be worldwide available: that is, they may be deployed anywhere in the world based on the needs of the service.
-They also agree to publicly support the policies of the United States Government.